jensjns/acf-mapbox-geojson-field/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Adds a map field that lets you edit geoJSON-content.
+Addon for Advanced Custom Fields that adds a MapBox geoJSON field to the available field types.

 == Description ==

-Adds a map field that lets you edit geoJSON-content.
+This plugin adds a [MapBox](https://www.mapbox.com/)-driven geoJSON-field to the [Advanced Custom Fields](http://www.advancedcustomfields.com/) plugin.
+Use it to store and manage geoJSON-data along with your posts and pages.

+* Add multiple markers.
+* Draw polylines, polygons and rectangles.
+* Supports ACF5 (Pro)

+= Data =

+The data the field produces is formatted according to the [geoJSON spec](http://geojson.org/geojson-spec.html).

+= Rendering =

+This plugin does not handle rendering of the data on your frontend in any way.
+Most of the popular mapping-libraries supports importing geoJSON-formatted data directly via their respective API's.

 = Compatibility =

 This ACF field type is compatible with:
 * ACF 5

+= GitHub =

+If you want the latest development version of this plugin it is available over at my [github repository](https://github.com/jensjns/acf-mapbox-geojson-field/).
+The github repository will always have the latest code but may occasionally be broken and not work at all.

 == Installation ==

 1. Copy the `acf-mapbox_geojson` folder into your `wp-content/plugins` folder
+1. Make sure you have [Advanced Custom Fields](http://www.advancedcustomfields.com/) installed and activated
-2. Activate the MapBox geoJSON plugin via the plugins admin page
+1. Activate the MapBox geoJSON plugin via the plugins admin page
+1. Sign up for the free plan over at [MapBox](https://www.mapbox.com/) to get an access token and a map ID
-3. Create a new field via ACF and select the MapBox geoJSON type
+1. Create a new field via ACF and select the MapBox geoJSON type
-4. Please refer to the description for more info regarding the field type settings

-== GitHub ==

-If you want the latest development version of this plugin it is available over at my [github repository](https://github.com/jensjns/acf-mapbox-geojson-field/).
-The github repository will always have the latest code but may occasionally be broken and not work at all.
+1. Enter your access token and map ID that you can find on your projects page at MapBox

 == Changelog ==